ibm-cloud-docs/vmwaresolutions/services/ocp_overview.md

 ### SSH key
 {: #ocp_overview-bastion-ssh-key}

 The SSH key on the bastion is installed on all {{site.data.keyword.redhat_openshift_notm}} cluster VMs, which allows SSH login from the bastion into any cluster VM.
 The full path to the SSH key is displayed on the service details page.
 For security purposes, it is highly recommended that you generate a new SSH key and update the cluster VMs with the new key.
-For more information, see [Changing the SSH key on the {{site.data.keyword.redhat_openshift_notm}} bastion](/docs/vmwaresolutions?topic=vmwaresolutions-ocp_managing#ocp_managing-change-ssh-key).
+For more information, see [Changing the SSH key on the {{site.data.keyword.redhat_openshift_notm}} bastion VM](/docs/vmwaresolutions?topic=vmwaresolutions-ocp_managing#ocp_managing-change-ssh-key).

-When you log in to a cluster VM from the bastion, you must connect as the `core` user as shown in the following example: `root@bastion# ssh core@control-plane0`.
+When you log in to a cluster VM from the bastion, you must connect as the `core` user as shown in the following example:

+`root@bastion# ssh core@control-plane0`

 ### High availability
 {: #ocp_overview-high-avail}